TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Score

 The town under siege has a score shown in `/t` that will determine the siege winner.
 The attacker requires a positive score to win and the defender requires a negative score to win.
-A siege lasts 3 days and has a timer shown in `/t` for the town under siege.
+A siege lasts 3 days and a timer is shown in `/t` for the town under siege.

 #### Occupying
 As an attacker or a defender with a military rank, occupy the wilderness area within 16 blocks of the siege banner to increase or decrease the score by 10 points every 30 seconds occupied.
 Allies with a military rank can contribute.